AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 public static void Smooth(Map inputMap, int iterations = 5);
 ```

 This method is based on cellular automata, a well known technique in procedural generation for producing cavernous terrain.
-It has the benefit of looking more a lot more natural than a lot of other techniques, with the downside that the final result is difficult to control.
+It has the benefit of looking more natural than many other techniques, with the downside that the final result is difficult to control.

 ```cs
 public override Map Generate()